Hi there! I’m Elisa – Textile Designer and weaving enthusiast.

-I’m inspired by colours and textures, seasons, nature, architecture, street art, historical artefacts, traditional handicrafts… A lot of things, that is!
-When designing a fabric or a product I try to envision what kind of a look I’d want to create, and then think about what kind of design and technique would allow for me to realise just that.
+I’m inspired by colours and textures, seasons, nature, architecture, street art, painting, historical artefacts, traditional handicrafts… A lot of things, that is!
+When designing a fabric or a product I try to envision what kind of a look I’d want to create, and then think about what kind of design and technique would allow for me to realize just that.
 I like to think of my design process as a continuous path, as every completed sample and project sparks ideas for several new ones.

 In my free time I’m a music & food lover, amateur photographer and knitting & sewing enthusiast.
-I have an avid interest in languages and linguistics, which I’m always happy to learn more about.
-I also have a BA in Art History (McGill University ’13) so visual arts are something I really enjoy as well—probably due to my previous education in Art History.
+I have an avid interest in languages and linguistics, which I’m always happy to learn more about, and visual arts are something I really enjoy as well—probably due to my previous education in Art History.
 Outdoor activities and going to art exhibitions or concerts are some of my favourite ways to unwind.

 My designer philosophy (blog post)

 Let’s talk!
-Fill out this contact form below or contact me at: elisa (at) elisapenttila.com
+Fill out this contact form or contact me at: penttila.elisa (at) gmail.com